-The South Australian Government’s and community’s vision and priorities for ageing well are outlined in South Australia’s Plan for Ageing Well 2020-2025.
+South Australia’s vision and priorities for ageing well, shared by both the government and the community, are outlined in South Australia’s Plan for Ageing Well 2020–2025.

 South Australia's Plan for Ageing Well 2020–2025 (PDF 4.4 MB)